sandewt/plg_user_lastvisit/README.md

-# Simple Last Viste date plugin for Joomla 4.3
+# Simple Last Visit date plugin for Joomla 4.3

 This plugin shows in the frontend a message with the last visit date after a login.